zola-25/zola-25.github.io/_posts/2023-04-06-server-side-password-hashing.md

 Even in the event the user database is compromised, there are additional properties of the hashing process that can prevent an attacker from cracking the hashed passwords.

 First let's demonstrate dictionary attack on a compromised database.
 In a dictionary attack, the attacker has a large list of common, 'guessable' passwords.
-The database will include all password hashes along with each hash's unique salt that was used to generate it by the hashing function.
+The compromised database will include all password hashes along with each hash's unique salt that was used to generate it by the hashing function.
+The attacker's list of guessable passwords does not come with pre-computed hashes - the unique salt makes it necessary to compute a hash for each salt/password combination.

 If the attacker knows the hashing algorithm, they input a guessable password, along with one of the database's salts, and see if the resulting hash matches the hash in the database created from the salt.

 The full attack involves attempting every guessable password with every database salt.
 For each password, the attacker hashes it with every salt in the database, checking for matches in the list of stored hashes.

 Some dictionary attacks attempt millions of common passwords.
-So if we consider the scenario where the attacker has one million guessable passwords, and a compromised database of 10000 hashes and salts, the attacker would run the hashing algorithm 10 billion times in an attempt to generate a hash that matched one in the database.
+So if we consider the scenario where the attacker has one million guessable passwords, and a compromised database of 10,000 hashes and salts, the attacker would run the hashing algorithm 10 billion times in an attempt to generate a hash that matched one in the database.
 If they found a match, they'd have found the genuine password that corresponded to that hash.

 10 billion hash creations is obviously a lot, but the feasibility of such an attack depends on the execution time of the particular hash algorithm.
 Strong CHFs are designed to be computationally resource intensive, making them sufficiently slow, which helps mitigate against this kind of dictionary attack and other 'brute-force' methods.